msr-asia-summit/msr-asia-summit.github.io/registration.md

 ---
 title: Registration
 feature_text: |
-  ## MSR 2023
+  ## MSR Asia Summit 2023
-  20th International Conference on Mining Software Repositories
+  The Japan Summer School in Mining Software Repositories
 feature_image: "https://picsum.photos/2560/600?image=873"
 excerpt: "A demo of Markdown and HTML includes"
 #aside: true
 ---

-All participants are kindly requested to fill out the registration form and submit it by December 4, 2019 (AOE).​The registration has been closed.
-Thank you for your registration.
+The registration fee must be paid to participate MSR Asia Summit.
+Registration fee for MSR Asia Summit is quoted in Japanese Yen (JPY).
+Each registration includes lunch and coffee break (NOT include dinner).
+The early registration fee applies for all registrations received before or on September 30th, 2022.

+The final deadline is on October 6th, 2022.

 The registration fee will be collected on-site.
-Only cash payments (no credit cards) in Japanese yen (JPY) can be acceptable.​
+Only cash payments (no credit cards) can be acceptable.

-* SIGSE Member: JPY 0
-    * SIGSE is a Japanese community in the research field of software engineering.
-* Non-Member: JPY 1,000
-This conference does not include lunch, but we plan to hold dinner in December 13th.
-Please check off the box in the form if you want to attend it.

-​
-If you need visa for Japan and its application documents for your local Japanese embassy or consulate, please check off the box in the form.
-We will contact you to send the documents.
-Visa Information

-For questions about the registration, please contact hatano.tomomi[at]fujitsu.com .
+{% include table-registration.html %}

+##### Cancellation Policies

+Conference registrants canceling their registration on or before Octover 6, 2022 will not be charged the conference fee.
+Then, please send an email to ‘akinori-i [at] is.naist.jp’ as soon as possible.
+Otherwise, you will be charged the conference fee.

+## Dinner Party

+We make a schedule for a dinner party near the venue.
+If you are interested, please join us.

+Start: 18:30

+Place: TBD

+Fee: Approximately 4,000yen